MarkEEaton/new-books-desktop/README.md

 ## To use the script

-These instructions assume you already have the following installed: git, python 3, pyenv
+These instructions assume you already have the following installed: git, python 3, pipenv

 To set up the converter at the command line (you only need to do this part once):